Striving to be the best we can!

 For more in depth details on our English curriculum, please see the English Policy and updates below.

 Throughout our school, we use the Collins 'Big Cat' reading scheme.
 This scheme provides different genres, throughout the stages, including fiction, non-fiction, poetry and classic novels.
 There is something for everyone!

 Our school library has very recently been given a make over and now it is an organised, relaxing, informative place to be.
-Mrs West is looking at starting a library club in the near future so keep an eye out for information.

 Read Write Inc.